SUPERIOR RESIDENTIAL FOUNDATION REPAIR

 ADDITIONAL CAUSES OF FOUNDATION DAMAGE

-- Temperature Fluctuations – many believe that because they live in the southern United States their homes are immune to this damaging factor.
+Many believe that because they live in the southern United States their homes are immune to this damaging factor.
 Unfortunately, that isn’t the case.
 Temperatures in Georgia can swing from the freezing point to 100+ Fahrenheit.
 During a rare winter freeze, moisture becomes trapped under the foundation creating pockets of ice.
 This ice can create small fractures in the foundation.
-When the weather warms, the soil again expands and widens the fractures.
+When the weather warms, the soil expands and widens the fractures.

 WHEN YOU SEE THESE SIGNS – CALL US!